maxthraxx/chronicler/README.md

     >
     > When you first run the installer, Microsoft Defender may show a "Windows protected your PC" screen.
 This is expected because Chronicler is a new application from an independent developer and is not yet code-signed.
     >
     > To proceed, simply click **"More info"** and then **"Run anyway"**.
-The application is safe to use, and you can verify the open-source code here on GitHub.
+The application is safe to use, and you can verify the source code here on GitHub.

     > #### 🍎 A Note for macOS Users
     >